 Airbags can cause everything from minor injuries to severe internal injuries.
 After a vehicle accident where the airbag is deployed, it’s important to seek medical attention to determine the full scope of your injuries.
 Common airbag injuries include catastrophic injuries like traumatic brain injuries, chest injuries, broken bones, and chemical burns.
 Below, we go more in-depth about each type of injury.

 Any kind of head injury is a serious injury.
-The brain is an incredibly delicate organ that controls everything in your body.
-The extreme force from an airbag can knock your head back, causing a traumatic brain injury.
-These injuries can even go unnoticed for days at a time, so seek medical attention as soon as possible.
-The force from the airbag can also cause whiplash, a soft tissue neck injury.
+The brain is an incredibly delicate organ that controls everything in your body, from motor function to memory and emotional regulation.
+The extreme force from an airbag can knock your head back or sideways, potentially causing a traumatic brain injury (TBI).
+This may include concussions, brain bleeds, or diffuse axonal injuries.
+These conditions sometimes go unnoticed for days, especially when symptoms like headaches, confusion, dizziness, or nausea are mistaken for general soreness after a crash.
+That’s why it’s critical to seek medical attention immediately, even if symptoms seem mild.

 The impact of the airbag can cause bruises and small cuts on your face.
 The force of the airbag can also cause burst eardrums and other ear injuries.
 This can lead to a temporary or permanent loss of hearing.
 The chemicals that inflate the airbag can cause eye injuries and even broken bones in your face.